 Summary: This solicitation is the first step in a two-part process.
-After reviewing concept notes, PRM will invite selected organizations to expand their submissions into full single-year (15-page) or two-year (20-page) proposals with objectives, indicators, and detailed budgets for each year of the program.
+After reviewing concept notes, PRM will invite (no later than 30 days after submission) selected organizations to expand their submissions into full single-year (15-page) or multi-year (20-page) proposals with objectives, indicators, and detailed budgets for each year of the program.
 Selected organizations will have 30 calendar days after they are notified of their selection to complete their full proposals.
-Organizations may apply as consortia.
-For purposes of this notice,

-PRM considers consortium to be a group of no fewer than three organizations that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.
+Organizations may apply as partners or consortia.
+For purposes of this notice, PRM considers a consortium to be a group of no fewer than three NGOs that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an activity beyond the resources of any one member.